 You are in charge of your own life, so there is nothing wrong with taking charge in a dream and creating a happy ending.
 This is positive thinking and mental preparation for waking life.

 On the other hand, nightmares sometimes signify that you need to let go of egoic control and allow the spiritual forces of the universe to transform your life.
-For example, I had several nightmares about fighting giant snakes right before I experienced my spiritual awakening.
+For example, I had several nightmares about fighting giant snakes right before I experienced enlightenment.

 The emotions in a nightmare can be so intense that we may wake up before we see the outcome.
 I've had some "lucid nightmares" in which I simply witnessed the dream without fighting or fleeing.
 Rather than trying to change the outcome, I watched the dream unfold - even though I was very frightened.
 I was able to stay lucid and hold myself in the dream state in spite of the intensity of the emotions.